airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.11.27_markdown_strict.md

 specific about the type and range of data that it will or won't accept.
 You then need to test these functions to make sure that they perform to specification when handed the appropriate data.
-Most important is testing *corner casescorner cases* or *edge casesedge cases*.
+Most important is testing *corner cases* or *edge cases*.
 Corner cases are the inputs that are most likely to cause problems or behave unexpectedly.

 When testing numeric data, there are several corner cases you always need to test:

--   The number 0
+-   The number 0.

--   The number 1
+-   The number 1.

--   A number within the expected range
+-   A number within the expected range.

--   A number outside the expected range
+-   A number outside the expected range.

--   The first number in the expected range
+-   The first number in the expected range.

--   The last number in the expected range
+-   The last number in the expected range.

--   The first number below the expected range
+-   The first number below the expected range.

--   The first number above the expected range
+-   The first number above the expected range.

 For example, if I have a program that is supposed to accept values between 5 and 200, I should test 0, 1, 4, 5, 153, 200, 201, and 255 at a